LEap In to a conversation

 Correct - Answer A is best.

+A is best.
 It asks an open, non-judgmental question that shows genuine curiosity about your cousin’s deeper worries and values.
 By saying, “What concerns you most…”, you invite her to explain what drives her feelings, without interrupting or arguing.
 This reflects the Ask step in LEAP IN: staying open to understanding before sharing your own view.
 Options B, C, and D, while all factually grounded, move too quickly into advocacy or argument.
 By choosing A, you stay in a position of curiosity and connection, keeping your cousin open to deeper dialogue rather than defensiveness.

 Not quite.
 Answer A is best.

+A is best.
 It asks an open, non-judgmental question that shows genuine curiosity about your cousin’s deeper worries and values.
 By saying, “What concerns you most…”, you invite her to explain what drives her feelings, without interrupting or arguing.
 This reflects the Ask step in LEAP IN: staying open to understanding before sharing your own view.
 Options B, C, and D, while all factually grounded, move too quickly into advocacy or argument.
 By choosing A, you stay in a position of curiosity and connection, keeping your cousin open to deeper dialogue rather than defensiveness.

 Not quite.
 Answer A is best.